michatran4/md-blogger/README.md

 ## Setup
 md-blogger requires a very specific structure for organization.

+The root directory should be organized into markdown folders containing markdown files.
+These folders are used as sections in a table of contents for the index page.
+The pages that the folder includes are indexed to be included under its section.

 ### ./build
 The python script, ```main.py```, should be in this folder along with the other required build files.